cuauhtlahuac/AdvancedReduxCode/testing/myTestingNotes.md

 - After the testing pass try to make it break, like intead to say toEqual(1) say toEqual(6) and break it.

+### First exercise
+- In the last section we use Shallow render that is just to render App componentbut ot any components inside of it.
+So even when we search the comment box component and looks like an instance of comment box, there's just a kind of placeholder or bookmark, it really doesn't exist.

+- The first exercise is to make shure if comment list is also displayed inside of  app component, the test will be write inside of the same file, then make sure that we have an instance of comment list component inside of App component.